Sondhi Limthongkul: The media mogul

 Sondhi founded Manager Daily in 1982 after several ventures in publishing.
 The newspaper became his personal mouthpiece, and he used the profits to build a publishing, broadcasting, and telecommunications empire.

 During Bloody May in 1992, Sondhi and his media played a significant role in opposing the then military government's crackdown on protesters, issuing a free special tabloid on the events when the government threatened to shut down his newspaper.

 By 1996, he had over US$600 million in assets.
-His business faced a meltdown following the Asian Financial Crisis of 1997, forcing him into bankruptcy and sparking investigations into irregular inter-company transactions.
+His business faced a meltdown following the 1997 Asian financial crisis, forcing him into bankruptcy and sparking investigations into irregular inter-company transactions.
 Immediately after the crisis, Sondhi furiously attacked the Democrat-led government over its management of the economic recovery.
-With the election of Thaksin Shinawatra as Prime Minister in 2001, several of Sondhi's associates became leaders in the new government.
+With the election of Thaksin Shinawatra as prime minister in 2001, several of Sondhi's associates became leaders in the new government.
 His banker, Viroj Nualkhair, became president of state-owned Krung Thai Bank and gave more than a billion baht in "debt forgiveness" to Sondhi, allowing him to emerge from bankruptcy.
 Sondhi became a vocal supporter of Thaksin, calling him "the best prime minister our country has ever had."

 In 2005, Viroj Nualkhair was dismissed from the KTB after incurring over 40 billion baht in problem loans.
 Sondhi then began criticizing Thaksin using the media under his control, including satellite broadcaster ASTV.
 He founded the People's Alliance for Democracy, aimed at overthrowing the Thaksin government.
 The PAD cancelled their activities after a military coup overthrew Thaksin.
 However, when Thaksin-affiliated parties won a post-coup election, and vowed to revise the new constitution, which they claimed was 'undemocratic', the PAD reformed and renewed its protests.
 In 2008, Sondhi and PAD demonstrators occupied Government House and barricaded themselves inside for months.
 They later seized Don Muang Airport and Suvarnabhumi Airport and closed them for several days, stranding thousands of travelers.
 At the height of the protests, the PAD declared the only person they would accept as Premier was Abhisit Vejjajiva, leader of the opposition Democrat Party.
 The protests ended when the Constitutional Court banned the People's Power Party for corruption.
-Army commander and co-leader of the 2006 coup, General Anupong Paochinda, pressured several PPP MPs to switch to the Democrat Party, allowing Abhisit to form a government and become Prime Minister.
+Army commander and co-leader of the 2006 coup, General Anupong Paochinda, pressured several PPP MPs to switch to the Democrat Party, allowing Abhisit to form a government and become prime minister.
 PAD leader Khamnoon Sitthisamarn called Abhisit's premiership a "genuine PAD victory" and a "Anupong-style coup."

 Citing the claimed failure of popular democracy in Thailand, Sondhi has suggested constitutional amendments that some members of parliament should be chosen by profession, a proposal that was seen as 'undemocratic' by his opponents.
 Closely affiliated with Queen Sirikit and prominent royalists, Sondhi regularly invoked king Bhumibol Adulyadej in his protests, and has claimed that his enemies are disloyal to the monarchy, aiming at destroying the country's political form.
 Sondhi has openly called for the military and Thailand's traditional elite to take a greater role in politics.